teambit/docs/docs/workspace.md

 bit init --reset
 ```

-Inside a workspace, there are two types of components:
+Inside a workspace the two types of components are:

 - Authored components
 - Imported components

-Although there are lots of similarities between authored and imported components, there are some key differences worth noticing.
+Although authored and imported components are similar in many ways, some key differences exist and worth noticing.

 ## Authored Components